 About the project

 The Center for MultiCultural Health and HealthierHere joined together in an innovative partnership to improve health equity and outcomes in King County.
 With commitment and financial support from the HealthierHere Governing Board, we provided grants to community-based organizations and grassroots groups to conduct engagement activities with consumers.

 Our goal is to ensure that HealthierHere’s efforts to improve our healthcare system are guided and influenced by the people and communities we serve.
 We aim to develop ongoing, meaningful mechanisms to ensure that consumer and community voice drive our work.

 The first round of the Consumer Voice Listening Project was conducted in fall of 2018, and the second round reached additional communities in 2019.
 Organizations used the grant funds to provide trusting, culturally relevant forums for community members to share their experiences with the health care system – what works, what doesn’t, and what could make it better.

-We are thrilled by the level of engagement and grateful for all who shared their opinions.
+We are thrilled by the level of engagement and grateful for all who shared their thoughts.
 With help from community organizations, we were able to capture insights from voices that are not traditionally heard.
 We attempted to include as many different perspectives as possible.
 However. we recognize that this data does not fully capture all communities and urge you to keep this in mind when reviewing the numbers.

 Special thanks to the organizations that accomplished this valuable work

 Congolese Integration Network

 Downtown Emergency Services Center

 Falis Community Services